Gauteng Trail Clinic 2019: Entries have closed

 Sunday 28 July 2019

-7:10am.
-Hydration demo and fitting opportunity, followed by checking of your existing hydration packs (50min).
+8:10am.
+A lively hydration gear demo with Heloise Hunter followed by The Sweat Shop fitting opportunity with Craig Gornall, followed by checking of your existing hydration packs (50min).

-8am.
-Coach Neville Beeton talks on maximising your running training (60min).
+9am.
+Coach Neville Beeton talks on maximising your run training, Q&A (60min).

-9:15am.
-Quality running with Coach Neville.
-This is a speed, interval and cadence-tweaking session.
+10:15am.
+Interval running with Coach Neville.
+This is a speed, interval, and cadence-tweaking session.
 Bring your fast legs, and prepare to have a lot of fun.
-It’s a totally non-competitive environment – you will only be running against yourself (90min).
+It’s a totally non-competitive environment – you will only be running against yourself (60min).

-10:45am.
+11:15am.
 Return to Nestlé Centre, towel down, change of clothing if required.
-Have a tracksuit handy.
+Have a tracksuit handy (10min).

 12:30pm.
 Short break (10min).

 12:40pm.
-Deon Braun talks on food as fuel, and how nutrition is your foundation for the best life possible (50min).
+Deon Braun talks about nutrition, and your food as medicine and fuel, and how paying attention to what you eat is the foundation for the best quality life possible (60min).

 1:30pm Presentation of certificates (10min).

 1:40pm.
-Draw of winners of two pairs of Brooks Cascadia 13 shoes, and other prizes (10min).
+Draw of winner of one pair of Brooks Cascadia 13 shoes, and other prizes (10min).

 1:50pm.
 Thanking of sponsors and speakers (5min).